VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/08_Project_3.md

 # Count reads mapped to each contig (conda install bioconda::bedtools)
 bedtools coverage -a intervals.bed -b sorted_reads.bam > abundance_counts.txt
 ```

-## 3. Bin virus genomes
-### Tools: MaxBin2, CheckV

-In this section, we start with the [assembled contig file](https://zenodo.org/records/10650983) belonging to the same [project](https://www.biorxiv.org/content/10.1101/2023.11.24.568560v1) to save time and focus on binning and evaluation.
-By starting with a pre-assembled contig file, you streamline the process and focus on binning and quality evaluation, ensuring efficient and effective analysis of your viromics data.

 ### Step 1: Bin virus genomes from the assembly file using MaxBin2
 [MaxBin2](https://kbase.us/applist/apps/kb_maxbin/run_maxbin2/release) is a tool designed to bin metagenomic contigs into individual genomes, including viral genomes.
 Follow [website](https://github.com/assemblerflow/flowcraft/blob/master/docs/user/components/maxbin2.rst) instructions or use `conda install bioconda::maxbin2` to install maxbin2 via conda.